DHS admits approving DACA applications in violation of court order

 Rob Law, former chief of the office of planning and strategy at USCIS, said it should have been easy for the agency to weed out applications that weren’t to be worked.

-“If USCIS adjudicators are even looking at these initial requests, the system is flawed and/or the political leadership is ordering them to violate the order,” said Mr. Law, who is now director of regulatory affairs and policy at the Center for Immigration Studies.
+“If USCIS adjudicators are even looking at these initial requests, the system is flawed, and/or the political leadership is ordering them to violate the order,” said Mr. Law, who is now director of regulatory affairs and policy at the Center for Immigration Studies.

 USCIS declined to comment beyond the declaration, citing a policy against talking about matters in litigation.